HOW CAN I ATTEND CITY COLLEGES OF CHICAGO AT LOW OR NO COST?

 Q: Where are information sessions held?
 What should I bring to an information session?

-Information Sessions run 90 minutes in length.
+Information Sessions run 60 minutes in length.
 You must attend on-time and for the entire duration of the session.
 Being on-time shows that you are ready for school and value the investment being made in your education.
-As such, the doors to information sessions are closed at 5 minutes after the scheduled start time; late attendees will need to attend a later session.
+As such, virtual access to the information session will close 5 minutes after the scheduled start time; late attendees will need to attend a later session.

 Q: What costs does CHA’s Partners in Education program cover?